 Health Insurance

-This is often the very last item on a traveler’s checklist, yet it is perhaps the most important of all.
+This is often the very last item on a traveller’s checklist, yet it is perhaps the most important of all.
 Cover should be arranged at the time you book your holiday or as soon after as you can.

 Global Health Insurance Card